Best Laptops, Ultrabooks and Hybrids 2015

 Is now the right time to buy a new laptop?
-It’s often hard to decide, but our best laptop round-up explains why you might be better off waiting for new models right now.
+It’s often hard to decide, but our best laptop round-up picks out the best ultrabooks and best hybrids right now and ones worth waiting for.

-Select from the list below, or hit the next arrow to view our shortlist:
+Browse the list below, or hit the 'Next' arrow to begin our round-up.

 TrustedReviews Recommended Laptops

-Toshiba Satellite Click Mini – Cheap 8.9-inch hybrid NEW
+Toshiba Satellite Click Mini – A cheap 8.9-inch hybrid

 Because of the latter, many of the new laptops and hybrids have smaller, quieter fans – some might even have no fan at all.
 They’re also lighter, thinner and faster, all of which makes waiting a good idea.